danhicks853/theappapp/docs/testing/development_guardrails.md

 - Exact file paths, class names, and method names must be used - from enhanced specification
 - Acceptance criteria must be met - from enhanced specification
 - When in doubt - ask for clarification before proceeding
-- **NEW**: All 300 tasks are fully specified - use the enhanced specifications as your primary guide
+- All 300 tasks are fully specified - use the enhanced specifications as your primary guide
+- **WORKFLOW**: Task Execution Guide → Development Tracker → Decision Document → Implementation → Tests → Documentation → Commit

 ---